-were detected.
-Several scattered myocytes appeared to increased eosinophilia of the cytoplasm, disintegration of myofibrils or pyknotic nuclei (Score 1).
+In the LV myocardium obtained at the end of experiment from the ketamine and control groups (Fig. 6 A,B), only weak signs of myocardial changes were detected.
+Only several scattered myocytes appeared to have increased eosinophilia of the cytoplasm, disintegration of myofibrils or pyknotic nuclei - Score 1.
 These changes were also observed in other parts of the heart wall without apparent local differences.
 On the contrary, a massive injury with the foci of necrotic cardiomyocytes, followed by a conspicuous macrophagic infiltrate (Score 3), and signs of progressive interstitial fibrosis (Score 4) were observed in the LV myocardium of all animals treated with daunorubicin (Fig. 6C).
 The most intensive morphological changes (particularly with respect to fibrosis) were observed in the LV free wall.
 Similar findings with somewhat lower incidence were also witnessed in the cardiac septum.
 The right ventricle wall was distinctly less damaged in this way.
 In the left atrium wall, the foci of scattered necrotic cardiomyocytes prevailed but no granular or fibrotic tissue was observed.

-Discussion
+4. Discussion

 Introduction of anthracycline antibiotics in the late 1960s represented one of the most important breakthroughs in modern oncology.
-Unfortunately, the risk of potentially fatal cardiomyopathy and heart failure remains a major complication with potentially severe consequences.
-The early detection of anthracycline cardiomyopathy is therefore crucial for patient's prognosis, since timely intervention (discontinuation of anthracycline treatment or indication cardioprotective agent - dexrazoxane) may allow preserving both myocardial integrity and function.
+Unfortunately, the risk of potentially fatal cardiomyopathy and heart failure remains to represent a major complication with potentially severe consequences.
+The early detection of anthracycline cardiomyopathy is therefore crucial for patient's prognosis, since timely intervention (discontinuation of anthracycline treatment or indication of the cardioprotective agent - dexrazoxane) may allow preserving of both myocardial integrity and function.

-In our previous experiments, have demonstrated that repeated 10-week daunorubicin administration (3 mg/kg weekly) is able to induce marked cardiomyopathy and impairment of systolic function in rabbits.
-However, the decline in the LV ejection fraction was significant only by the end of the 10-week experiment (Šimůnek et al. 2004).
+In our previous experiments, we have demonstrated that repeated 10-week daunorubicin administration (3 mg/kg weekly) is able to induce marked cardiomyopathy and impairment of systolic function in rabbits.
+However, the decline in the LV ejection fraction was significant only by the end of the 10-week experiment (Simunek et al. 2004).
 These findings correspond with rather lower sensitivity of the echographically-estimated ejection fraction (Shan et al. 1996).
-Therefore, the present study was designed to systematically investigate and compare the feasibility and utility of two independent approaches (echographically examined LV filling pattern and plasma levels of troponin T) for early determination of anthracyclineinduced cardiotoxicity in rabbits.
+Therefore, the present study was designed to systematically investigate and compare the feasibility and utility of two independent approaches (echographically examined LV filling pattern and plasma levels of troponin T) for early determination of anthracycline-induced cardiotoxicity in rabbits.
 In this study, we show that relatively high heart rate (though physiological in this species) makes Doppler evaluation of the LV-filling troublesome.
-As we also attempted to perform the Doppler measurements using other anesthetics (e.g. a benzodiazepine midazolam) instead of ketamine without any improvement, incorrect anesthesia cannot be blamed from this complication (unpublished results).
-In contrast, combinational anesthetic regimen containing xylazine improved significantly the quality of Doppler recordings of transmitral inflow and the typical biphasic pattern has been reached (Fig. 1B).
+As we also attempted to perform the Doppler measurements using other anaesthetics (e.g. a benzodiazepine midazolam) instead of ketamine without any improvement, wrong anesthesia cannot be blamed from this complication (unpublished results).
+In contrast, combinational anaesthetic regimen containing xylazine improved significantly the quality of Doppler recordings of transmitral inflow and the typical biphasic pattern has been reached (Fig. 1B).
 This improved quality of the recordings was obtained only at the expense of profound changes in the heart rate as well as other key cardiovascular variables (Table 1).
-Interestingly, this combination of injectable anesthetics is quite frequently used in experimental research and it can be also found in numerous echocardiographic studies performed on rabbits, rats and mice (Rungwerth et al. 2004, Bull et al. 2003, Derumeaux et al. 2002, Chaves et al. 2001, Teraoka et al. 2000, Tokudome et al. 2000, Nagueh et al. 2000, Pennock et al. 1997, Hoit et al. 1995, Litwin et al. 1994, Young et al. 1990).
+Interestingly, this combination of injectable anaesthetics is, indeed, quite frequently used in experimental research and it can be also found in numerous echocardiographic studies performed on rabbits, rats and mice (Rungwerth et al. 2004; Bull et al. 2003; Derumeaux et al. 2002; Chaves et al. 2001; Teraoka et al. 2000; Tokudome et al. 2000; Nagueh et al. 2000; Pennock et al. 1997; Hoit et al. 1995; Litwin et al. 1994; Young et al. 1990).